logzio/terraform-provider-logzio/docs/resources/drop_filter.md

 * `log_type` - (String) Filters for the [log type](https://docs.logz.io/user-guide/log-shipping/built-in-log-types.html).
 Omit or leave empty if you want this filter to apply to all types. **Note** that changing this field after creation will cause the resource to be destroyed and re-created.
 * `active` - (Boolean) If true, the drop filter is active and logs that match the filter are dropped before indexing.
 If false, the drop filter is disabled. **Note** this argument can only be changed after the creation of the filter.
 Each filter is created with the `active` argument set to true.
+* `gb_threshold` - (Float) The threshold in GB for the drop filter.
+If the total size of the logs that match the filter exceeds this threshold, the logs are dropped before indexing.
+If not specified, the default is `0`, which means that all logs that match the filter are dropped.

 #### Nested schema for `field_conditions`: